-- Use of patient simulators;

-- Increased adoption of minimally-invasive surgery;

-- Advances in imaging technology applications in healthcare;

-- Increasing healthcare costs;

-- Service provider shortages.
+- Use of patient simulators to improve training and patient safety; - Increased adoption of minimally invasive surgery; - Advances in imaging technology applications in healthcare; - Increasing healthcare costs; - Service provider shortages.

-Use of patient simulators
+Use of patient simulators to improve training and patient safety

 Patient simulators are the most commonly used simulators in the healthcare education and training markets.
-Patient simulators have been designed and developed to support a variety of applications in the education and training of practitioners.
-Human patient simulation provides an opportunity to reduce medical errors and their severity while improving patient care by enabling tailored clinical learning experiences to provide opportunities to train for high-risk, low-frequency events.
+Human patient simulation provides an opportunity to reduce medical errors by providing opportunities to train for high-risk, low-frequency events.